zw1454/cs107-FinalProject/docs/documentation.md

 ### Distribution and Packaging

-We plan to distribute our package via PyPi.
-The current version is availaible for distribution via github.
-The user can download and install the package manually by following the instructions in [Getting Started](#getting-started).
+The package is distributed via PyPi and github.
+The user can download and install the package by following the instructions in [Getting Started](#getting-started).

 ## Implementation